sunnyvalechha/Only-AWS/README.md

 But there must be thousand of buckets and EC2 instances how to check if it's according to compliance or not.

+# S3 Versioning

+* Bucket Permissions > Bucket Versioning
+* Enable Versioning
+* Make some changes in 'index.html' and re-upload file.
+* In Bucket you'll see toggle of 'show versions' enable it and see the old and new version.
+*

 # AWS Secret Management